-Our doctors run diagnostics to improve the outcomes for our patients.
-Although we learn a lot from a physical examination, there are many signs of disease and sicknesses that can only be uncovered with basic and advanced diagnostic testing.
-To be able to care for our patients in an efficient and effective manor, whether sick or healthy, it is necessary to understand what is going on inside our patients as well as outside.
+Our doctors run diagnostics to improve outcomes for our patients.
+Although we learn a lot from a physical examination, many signs of disease and sicknesses can only be discovered with basic and advanced diagnostic testing.
+To be able to care for our patients in an efficient and effective manner, it’s necessary to understand what’s going on with them inside and out.

-Our suite of diagnostic technology and services in each hospital is an integral aspect of both wellness and prevention care, as well as the urgent and emergency medicine practiced by our veterinarians.
+Our suite of diagnostic technologies and services is an integral component of wellness and preventative care and of the urgent and emergency medicine practiced by our veterinarians.

 Dental radiography aids immensely in identifying the following issues:

 A valuable technology for identifying foreign objects in the stomach or abdomen and pinpointing the cause of intestinal obstruction, bladder stones, bone fractures, orthopedic issues and more.